vleue/bevy_workshop-rustweek-2025/bevy-workshop/src/3-level/exercises.md

 Tips:

+- Find a random position in the arena
 - Avoid spawning an asteroid on top of the player
   - Find a random position in the arena
   - Ensure the distance from the center is more than the radius of the player plus a safe margin

-## Display information about the level

-TODO

-Tips:

-- Number of asteroids remaining
-- Lives remaining
-- Time spent in the level

 ## Player can have multiple lives

-TODO
+Don't return to the menu on the first collision.
+Instead, do it when the player doesn't have any live remaining

 Tips:

-- Add the number of lives to a component
+- Add the number of lives as a resource at the start of the game
 - On collision, decrement the number of lives
 - After a collision, wait for a few seconds before respawning the player
+- You cna move the code spawning the player to a separate function to be able to call it either at game start or on respawn
 - If the number of lives is 0, game over

-## Try Hot Reloading
+## Display information about the level

+Let's display some information about the current game:

+- Number of asteroids remaining
+- Lives remaining
+- Time spent in the level

 Tips:

-- It needs to enable a feature on Bevy: `file_watcher`
-- Check if the asset changed, then despawn the level and respawn it from the updated file
+- Start a new plugin `hud` (for heads up display)
+- Add a system when entering the `Game` state that will display some text and start a `StopWatch`
+  - Add a `StopWatch` as a resource
+  - Spawn an entity with a `Text` component
+  - Spawn children with a `TextSpan` component.
+Text spans make it easy to change the style of the text, or to target a specific part for editing
+- Add a system that will update the text
+  - Target the entity with the `Text` component
+  - Use the `TextWriter` system parameter to update the text
+  - And tick the stopwatch